kevinboosten/kevinboosten.github.io/_posts/2020-05-16-how-to-use-angular-environment-files-in-your-azure-devops-multi-stage-yml-release-pipeline.md

 1. Create an environment specific `.ts` file and rebuild the complete application per environment. (e.g. `environment.ts`, `environment.tst.ts`, `environment.stg.ts`, `environment.prd.ts`).
 This works, but has the drawback that we need to rebuild the complete application when we go from staging to production.
 I don't think we want that.
 2. Put your environment settings in a config.json file in your assets directory and request this file at runtime via the HttpClient during the start up.
 You could use the APP_INITIALIZER to make sure the environment settings are available before your application code is executed.

-   There're already enough articles about this approach.
+   There are already enough articles about this approach.
 But it introduces extra code and start up dependencies because we've to wait for the config.json file to load over http.
 Of course this is negligible if we compare it to all the other files, but still it's another request the browser has to make.

 3. Or....just use the default environment files and make use of replacement tokens!